Lucretia/free-ada/README.md

 To find out what versions are built, see the config-master.inc file.

+## Help

+Get help with the scripts and what can be built so far:

+  ./build-tools.sh -h

 ## Building instructions

 To get a native toolchain, use the following instructions: